Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/04_events.md

 # Events

-The vstore module emits the following events:
+The vstream module emits the following events:

 ## State Change